-Luxury ($180 and above) – QT Queenstown is a gorgeous five-star hotel with incredibly beautiful rooms and a view over the crystal-clear Lake Wakatipu!
-The Rees Hotel & Luxury Apartments is another awesome five-star option where you will feel like a celebrity – this accommodation awaits you with private balcony, gorgeous views and free transfer to the city center.
+Luxury ($180 NZD and above) – QT Queenstown is a gorgeous five-star hotel with incredibly beautiful rooms and a view over the crystal-clear Lake Wakatipu!
+The Rees Hotel & Luxury Apartments is another awesome five-star option where you will feel like a celebrity – this accommodation offers private balconies, gorgeous views and a free transfer to the city center.

-Middle ($61 – 180) – Pinewood Lodge awaits you with cool design and a variety of middle-priced accommodation options.
+Middle ($61 – $180 NZD) – Pinewood Lodge has a cool design and a variety of middle-priced accommodation options.
 Haka Lodge Queenstown offers free parking, free unlimited WiFi and it’s super close to the city center.

-Budget (up to $61) – For budget travelers, YHA Queenstown Central offers a cool view of Lake Wakatipu, a guest kitchen and cozy shared rooms.
+Budget (up to $61 NZD) – For budget travelers, YHA Queenstown Central offers a cool view of Lake Wakatipu, a guest kitchen and cozy shared rooms.
 Absoloot Value Accommodation is situated only 2 minutes away from the beach and it offers rooms with private bathrooms and free unlimited Wi-Fi.

 Day 7 – Queenstown, road to Te Anau

-It has been a very fast day full of activities in Queenstown and now we move even more South, to the fjords!
+It has been a very fast day full of activities in Queenstown and now we move even farther South, to the fjords!

 Driving time: Queenstown -> Te Anau, 170 km, 2 hours 10 min

-Here are 3 transportation options for you, please read them very carefully:
+Here are 3 options to get there, please read them very carefully:

 THIRD OPTION: If your budget allows it, you can take a helicopter to reach Milford Sound (otherwise you will “lose” at least a day to get there and return.
-The scenic flight starts from $450 NZD per person (including a lunch and a cruise).
+The scenic flights start at $450 NZD per person including a lunch and a cruise).
 Check prices here, here and here.
 It might actually be a good saver of both time and money (considering you don’t need to pay for gasoline and an extra hotel day).
 We, unfortunately, did not think about this option before.

-Thus, we chose the first option, but I listed all of them here so you could choose the one that is more convenient for you.
+Thus, we chose the first option, but I listed all of them here so you could choose the one that is most convenient for you.

-In case you also go for the first option, this is where I recommend spending the night at:
+If you also go for the first option, this is where I recommend spending the night:

-Luxury ($180 and above) – For a group of 6 friends I recommend Loch Vista Villa – this luxury villa is super close to the beach and to the city center and it’s situated on Milford Sound Highway.
-Radfords on the Lake awaits you with gorgeous views, free car parking outside each apartment and flat-screen TVs.
+Luxury ($180 NZD and above) – For a group of 6 friends I recommend Loch Vista Villa – this luxury villa is super close to the beach and to the city center and it’s situated on Milford Sound Highway.
+Radfords on the Lake has gorgeous views, free car parking outside each apartment and flat-screen TVs.

-Middle ($61 – 180) – Te Anau Village Inn is my first recommendation and you can see a detailed description for it below.
+Middle ($61 – $180 NZD) – Te Anau Village Inn is my first recommendation and you can see a detailed description for it below.
 A second option could be Avon House – close to the city center, it has lots of cozy rooms surrounded by a garden.

-Budget (up to $61) – Te Anau Lakefront Backpackers is a great, central budget option that has both mountain and lake views and free unlimited WiFi.
+Budget (up to $61 NZD) – Te Anau Lakefront Backpackers is a great, central budget option that has both mountain and lake views and free unlimited WiFi.
 YHA Te Anau has a great BBQ area, free parking and awesome prices!